kimjoaoun/owdbr/README.md

 ```

 ## Introduction
 The package has some simple functions that needs to be understood by the user.
-Only with that knowledge of these, one can make a good use of it.
+Only with the knowledge of these, one can make a good use of it.
 All these functions were written in a way to support multiple requests at once, in order to facilitate the download of data from multiple municipalities.

 ##### * **``uflist()`` function**